Baylor Law School: Law review

 The BaylorLawReview is the law school's official student-run law review.
 The journal was founded in 1948 and is published three times per year (Fall, Winter and Spring).
 Students may grade on to the Law Review at the end of their first year or later as upper-quarters, being selected through a write-on competition, or writing a note or comment for the journal that is selected for publication.

 Legal clinics

 Students can gain experience by working Baylor Law's legal clinics.
 Baylor Law currently has five legal clinics: Estate Planning, Immigration, Intellectual Property and Entrepreneurship, Trial Advocacy, and the Veterans Clinic.
 Over the past few years, more than 1,500 central Texans have been served by Baylor Law students, faculty, and volunteer attorneys.

-Baylor Law's Director of Clinical Programs, Josh Borderud, was selected in early 2020 to receive the prestigious Sandra Day O’Connor Award for Professional Service from the American Inns of Court.
-The Sandra Day O’Connor Award for Professional Service is awarded each year to honor an American Inn of Court member in practice for ten or fewer years for excellence in public interest or pro bono activities.
+Baylor Law's Director of Clinical Programs, Josh Borderud, was selected in early 2020 to receive the prestigious Sandra Day O'Connor Award for Professional Service from the American Inns of Court.
+The Sandra Day O'Connor Award for Professional Service is awarded each year to honor an American Inn of Court member in practice for ten or fewer years for excellence in public interest or pro bono activities.

+Bar examination passage

+In 2023, the overall bar examination passage rate for the law school’s first-time examination takers was 91.61%.
+The Ultimate Bar Pass Rate, which the ABA defines as the passage rate for graduates who sat for bar examinations within two years of graduating, was 96.11% for the class of 2021.